 5 Ways to Improve Collaboration with Your Hiring Managers

-You and your hiring managers have a common goal: Put the best person possible into their open spot, as quickly as possible.
+You and your hiring managers have a common goal: hire the best person as quickly as possible.
 Making your hiring managers into better interviewers is an important step to take.
 There are other strategies you can use as well to improve collaboration and align your managers with the hiring process you’ve designed:

 - Show them how to increase engagement.
 The hiring manager plays a huge role in initial engagement of job candidates.
 At the interview stage, candidates are asking themselves, “What do I get from this role?”
 Hiring managers need to know this and be ready to impress.
 They must act as the sales person and the evaluator, all at the same time.

 - Help them refresh their packaging.
 Social presence is critical.
 Candidates are selecting their next boss as well as the company and the role, and they’re researching the hiring manager’s reputation as a good leader and mentor.
 The same applies to colleagues in the department or division.
 The more your hiring team can be impressive and thorough with their social profiles, the better.

 - No detail is too small.
 Candidates expect their interviewers to be prepared and on time.
 Set expectations up front with your hiring managers so they understand these details matter to candidates.
 Then, support them with the training, guidance, and checklists needed to make sure they can deliver.
 Manage your time during the interview so you can afford candidates plenty of time for that two-way conversation.
 And, make the most of each interview cycle so you don’t have to pull candidates back in for another round of interviews.
 Video interviewing technology can help you easily get all of your key hiring decision-makers into a single interview.

 - Candidates won’t tolerate delays.
 Make sure your hiring managers understand the competitive marketplace we live in.
 Implement protocols that make it possible to act quickly to snap up a great candidate when they are available and attentive.